Navigating a Successful Shift to Value-Based Care

 Every year brings new CMS rules and regulations for payers, but some years are especially transformative.
 Payers now face a wave of changes as Centers for Medicare & Medicaid Services (CMS) normalizes post-pandemic operations and prepares for the future.
-Newly announced and proposed CMS regulations aim to strengthen and modernize existing programs and address significant challenges facing healthcare, including payer and provider burden, cost control, and interoperability.
-These CMS regulatory changes will impact payers beginning in 2024:
+Newly announced and proposed CMS regulations aim to strengthen and modernize existing programs and address significant challenges facing healthcare, including provider burnout, cost control, and interoperability.
+These CMS regulatory changes began impacting payers in 2023:

 Payers can succeed in this landscape, however.
 With strategic investments in healthcare payer technology, payers can use analytics to make data-driven decisions about how to best manage upcoming regulatory changes.

-At a GlanceEach year, CMS reviews and updates related categories of diagnoses (HCCs, Hierarchical Condition Categories) to better predict healthcare costs based on current medical treatments and disease patterns.
+At a Glancesummary-of-the-changes-to-hierarchical-condition-categoriesEach year, CMS reviews and updates related categories of diagnoses, called Hierarchical Condition Categories, or HCCs, to better predict healthcare costs based on current medical treatments and disease patterns.
 For 2024, CMS announced a significant reclassification of HCCs that involved building new condition categories based on input from clinical experts.

 Prior to this change, HCC codes were built using outdated ICD-9 diagnosis codes, which required CMS to map newer ICD-10 codes submitted by health plans to its ICD-9 condition categories.
 Updating the underlying data for HCCs enables CMS to improve its predictive ability with clinically sound diagnosis codes.